 We only employ friendly Instructors who are passionate about helping others achieve their dreams of flying.
 The majority have been trained by us.
 You can view our list of Instructors here.

-We offer modern Sling aircraft with glass cockpits for RPC training, a Robin for RPL/PPL and Aerobatics training, and a Cirrus SR20 for CPL training.
+We offer modern Sling aircraft with glass cockpits for recreational flight training.
 You can find our full fleet here.

 As a student training at any of our GoFly locations you will receive FREE access to over 180 video lessons, briefings, safety tips, documentaries and blogs on our exclusive GoFly Online training platform.
 No more boring white board briefings.
 Watch the pre-flight and in-flight video lesson in the comfort of your own home, as many times as you need, before your actual flying lesson – which will speed up your learning and save you money.